 Table 3-1.
 Clear Groundwater Well Production Capacity

-Well Well Status Capacity (MGD) Capacity (AFY)
+Well Status Capacity (gpm) Capacity (MGD) Capacity (AFY)

-Well 1 Active 2,300 3.31 3,710
+Well 1 Well 1 Active 3.31 3,710

 Well 3 Active 1,600 2.30 2,581

 Well 5 Active 2,200 3.17 3,549

 Well 7 Active 1,300 1.87 2,097

 Well 9 Active 1,800 2.59 2,903

 Well 12 Active 3,000 4.32 4,839

 Well 14 Active 3,000 4.32 4,839

-Total Active Pumping Capacity 15,200 21.89 24,518
+Total Active Pu 15,200 21.89 24,518

 The capacities above represent the most stable well production rates based on pump system capacities and optimal production to limit excessive sand production and/or well casing damage.
 The OC Basin is not adjudicated and, as such, pumping from the OC Basin is managed through a process that uses financial incentives to encourage groundwater producers to pump a sustainable amount of water.
 The framework for the financial incentives is based on establishing the Basin Production Percentage (BPP), the percentage of each producer's total water supply that comes from groundwater pumped from the Basin.
 Groundwater production at or below the BPP is assessed a Replenishment Assessment (RA).
 While there is no legal limit as to how much an agency can pump from the Basin, there is a financial disincentive to pump above the BPP.
+Agencies

-Agencies that pump above the BPP are charged the RA plus the Basin Equity Assessment (BEA), which is calculated so the cost of groundwater production becomes approximately equal to the cost of purchasing imported water.
+Use of contents on this sheet is subject to the limitations specified at the end of this document 2021_0213_TM1 Water Supply ReliabilitySC07342_TM-1 Water Supply Reliability_2021-01-18.docx that pump above the BPP are charged the RA plus the Basin Equity Assessment (BEA), which is calculated so the cost of groundwater production becomes approximately equal to the cost of purchasing imported water.
 The BEA can also be increased to discourage further pumping production above the BPP.
 The BPP is set uniformly for all producers by OCWD on an annual basis.